 Embark on a journey to Ban Huai San Village in Tha Ton Subdistrict.
 Here, you will explore the Roi Jai Rak Project managed by the Mae Fah Luang Foundation under the Royal Patronage of His Majesty the King.
 The project’s aim is to create employment opportunities and improve the quality of life for the local hill tribe communities.
 The initiative focuses on sustainable development, empowering the villagers to thrive while preserving their cultural heritage.
 You will visit Suan Roi Jai Rak, a garden plantation boasting a variety of winter flowers and vegetables for tourists to admire.
 The vibrant blooms and meticulously maintained gardens provide a feast for the eyes, with each season bringing new colors and fragrances.
 The garden serves as an educational hub, teaching visitors about sustainable agriculture and traditional farming practices.
 Near Suan Roi Jai Rak is Kad Luang Roi Jai Rak, a market where villagers offer fresh produce and handicrafts for visitors to choose from.
 The market is a bustling hub of activity, with stalls overflowing with colorful fruits, vegetables, and handmade goods.

-Next, you will have a unique opportunity to learn about the captivating culture, traditions, and lifestyle of the Akha hill tribe.
-Originally from southern China, the Akha people migrated to the north of Myanmar before finally settling in the north of Thailand over the past century.
-Their villages are scattered across various districts of Chiang Rai Province, and they prefer living at altitudes around 1,000 meters above sea level.
-The Akha’s main livelihood involves agriculture, including crop planting and livestock, along with household industries such as sewing, embroidery, and silverware making.
-Their colorful women’s dresses and hats adorned with eye-catching silverware and multicolored beads add to the vibrant beauty of the Akha tribe.
+Next, you will have a unique opportunity to immerse yourself in the captivating culture, traditions, and lifestyle of the Akha hill tribe.
+Originally from southern China, the Akha people migrated to northern Myanmar before finally settling in the highlands of northern Thailand over the past century.
+Today, their villages are scattered across various districts of Chiang Rai Province, often nestled at altitudes of around 1,000 meters above sea level, where the cool climate and fertile land provide ideal conditions for their way of life.
+The Akha’s main livelihood revolves around agriculture, including crop planting and livestock farming, which sustain their communities throughout the year.
+In addition, household industries such as sewing, embroidery, and silverware making reflect their remarkable craftsmanship and creativity.
+Their traditional attire is especially striking: women wear colorful dresses and elaborate hats adorned with shimmering silver ornaments and multicolored beads, each piece symbolizing cultural identity and heritage.
+These vibrant costumes not only showcase their artistry but also embody the spirit and beauty of the Akha tribe, leaving a lasting impression on visitors.

 The journey then takes you to Doi Mae Salong, a captivating area known for its exceptional tea cultivation and breathtaking natural beauty.
 As you explore this charming destination, you’ll be enchanted by the picturesque green terraced tea plantations that stretch as far as the eye can see.
 The tranquil and serene atmosphere of Doi Mae Salong will undoubtedly leave you with a sense of peace and harmony.
 Doi Mae Salong holds a fascinating history as a Chinese Yunnan village that found its way to Thailand due to the political upheavals and changes in the communist regime in China many decades ago.
 The village’s settlement began in northern Thailand in 1961, and later, in 1972, the Thai government officially embraced Chinese immigrants, allowing them to settle in the area.
 Embracing a life in agriculture, the immigrants cultivated tea, along with a variety of vegetables and fruits for trade.
 As a result, Doi Mae Salong flourished not only with the beauty of terraced tea plantations and stunning mountain scenery but also with an atmosphere reminiscent of a traditional Chinese village in the southern regions of China.
 As you journey through Doi Mae Salong, take in the sights and scents of the tea fields, surrounded by lush greenery and captivating landscapes.
 The tea cultivated here is renowned for its exceptional quality, making it the finest tea-growing area in the country.
 The tranquil ambiance and the unique blend of Chinese and Thai cultures offer a truly immersive experience for visitors.